Postgraduate Programmes

 Vhuhwavho Nekhavhambe is a Senior Lecturer in the Department of Psychology

-Trauma; gender-based violence with the focus on men being victims; children witness of domestic violence; men’s mental health; masculinity studies; and Victim Empowerment.
+Trauma; gender-based violence with the focus on men being victims; children witnessing domestic violence; men’s mental health; masculinity studies; and Victim Empowerment.
+Please see the list of projects for 2025.

 Juan Nel